Comedians

 Rich Vos is an American comedian and actor.
 He has over 100 television appearances including 4 Comedy Central Specials as well as HBO, Showtime, and Starz appearances.
 He produced and starred in an award winning comedy movie Women Aren’t Funny alongside Bonnie McFarlane, Chris Rock, Rosie O’Donell and many more.
 He is a 2 time Academy Awards writer, a regular on Sirius XM radio and the cohost of the hit podcast, My Wife Hates Me that Paste Magazine named one of the best podcasts right now.
 He has also appeared on WTF with Marc Maron, the Joe Rogan podcast twice, Guys we F@%*@ed.
 He’s been sober for over 32 years and good at golf for 20.

-Ronny Chieng is a stand up comedian, actor and Correspondent on "The Daily Show".
-He starred in "Crazy Rich Asians", Marvel's "Shang-Chi and the Legend of the Ten Rings", Disney's "Doogie Kamealoha, M.D.", NBC's "Young Rock" and "M3GAN".
-He has two stand up comedy specials on Netflix.
-He will next be seen in the Disney Plus series "American Born Chinese" and Hulu’s upcoming series "Interior Chinatown".
+Ronny Chieng is an Emmy Award winning stand up comedian, actor and host on "The Daily Show".
+He starred in "Crazy Rich Asians", Marvel's "Shang-Chi and the Legend of the Ten Rings", Disney's "Doogie Kamealoha, M.D.", NBC's "Young Rock", "M3GAN" and Hulu’s “Interior Chinatown” and "King of the Hill".
+He has three stand up comedy specials on Netflix including the recently released “Ronny Chieng - Love to Hate It” which was the New York Times 2024 Comedy Special of the Year.
+He can now be seen in the Peacock series “The Miniature Wife”.

 Kelsey Cook is the daughter of an international yo-yo champion and a professional foosball player, which made for a humor-filled life starting at a young age.
 Kelsey’s stand-up special was recently released on EPIX’s "Unprotected Sets".
 She made her late night debut on "The Tonight Show Starring Jimmy Fallon", followed by "A Little Late with Lilly Singh" on NBC.
 Her other television appearances include Comedy Central’s "This is Not Happening", AXS TV Presents "Gotham Comedy Live", "Punchline" on FOX, "Uproarious" on FUSE and "Greatest Party Story Ever" on MTV.
 She is currently on “The Hustler Tour,” headlining 40 cities across the country.